Send a more personalized emoji on Apple Watch using Scribble

 Scribble, the handwriting feature on Apple Watch, lets you communicate with text instead of dictation or a canned response.
-All you have to do is write words with your finger on the Scribble screen and they will automagically turn into text that you can send to someone via email, iMessages, chat rooms, and more.
+All you have to do is write words with your finger on the Scribble screen and they will automatically turn into text that you can send to someone via email, iMessages, chat rooms, and more.
 It also turns your words into emoji so you can send communications in style.
+But did you know that you can also use Scribble to send an emoji on your best Apple Watch?

+You can seamlessly handwrite words with Scribble in watchOS 8 that turn into text, but you can also select new related words, and more importantly emoji, with a few simple steps.
+Here's how to use Scribble to send an emoji on your best Apple Watch.

 How to turn a word into an emoji using Scribble on Apple Watch